lsst-sitcom/sitcomtn-037/index.rst

 Other Findings and Identified Issues
 ====================================

-During the existance of this working group, numerous items were identified as problematic and needing to be addressed but either were not well fit to a charge question or fell out of the scope of the charge.
+During the existence of this working group, numerous items were identified as problematic and needing to be addressed but either were not well fit to a charge question or fell out of the scope of the charge.
 This section contains information regarding numerous issues which were identified and require attention.

 - Lack of definition regarding degraded mode(s)